Emily Sheffield quits as Evening Standard editor after 'incredibly challenging' 15 months - Press Gazette

 A return to pre-pandemic commuting levels has been slow, despite the lifting of restrictions in July, and a shift in working culture towards greater home working and flexibility means it may never fully come back.

-The paper was forced to cut its circulation from 800,000 to 500,000 during the pandemic months – and move towards a home distribution model – but it will not put these copies back on, chief executive Charles Yardley told Press Gazette in April.
+The paper was forced to cut its circulation from 800,000 to about 500,000 during the pandemic months – and move towards a home distribution model – but it will not put these copies back on, chief executive Charles Yardley told Press Gazette in April.

 [Read more: Evening Standard CEO Charles Yardley committed to print but says circulation will stay at pandemic level]